 - Do allow on-sale and off-sale liquor sales.
 People are often unsure about whether liquor sales are permitted on this day.
 While liquor sales on Labor Day may have been prohibited at one time, that restriction has since been eliminated.

 - Do visit the State Fair.
 Come see the League of Minnesota Cities staff in the Education Building in booth No. 53.
-We have a game show to challenge children and adults alike.
+In 2017 we're debuting a new interactive quiz to help visitors learn more about city careers.
 (For

 For those history buffs out there, you can find more information about the history of Labor Day on the Department of Labor’s website.